lucdalton/node-text-match/readme.md

 }

-// This query matches if the string does not contain both 'FILM' (uppercase) and 'amazing' (any case) var query3 = {
+// This query matches if the string does not contain both 'FILM' (uppercase) and 'amazing' (any case) var query4 = {
 	type:"NOT",
 	arg1:query2
 }

-// More complex queries can be made by nesting query objects var query4 = {
+// More complex queries can then be made by nesting query objects var query5 = {
 	type:"OR",
-	arg1:query2,
+	arg1:query1,
-	arg2:query4
+	arg2:query2
 }
 ```